 Candidates are nominated by family, friends, and local educators, or fort staff, and formal invitation packets are sent out the first part of October.
-To learn more about the program and find out if YOU are a Candidate, click on this link.
-To review the process of applying, please refer to the Dame School Application Timeline.
+To learn more about the program and find out if you are a candidate, visit the Application Information page.

 The aim of the present day Fort Vancouver Dame School does not concentrate on academics and has several goals:

 - Instruct students on handwork skills that were required for household service as would have been needed in the 19th Century.